deekshahegde86/edge-operators-crunchy-postgres-stack/tutorials/Crunchy-PostgreSQL-Operator-tutorial.md

 ```
 ---
 title: Crunchy Data PostgreSQL Operator Tutorial
-description: The Stack comprises of a PostgreSQL Operator
+description: This tutorial explains how to create a DB using Crunchy PostgreSQL Operator
 ---

 ### Introduction